Interpreting Knowledge Graph Relation Representation from Word Embeddings: From analogies to knowledge graph relations

-Our aim is to build on the understanding of PMI-based word embeddings (henceforth \textit{word embeddings}), to identify what a knowledge graph relation representation needs to achieve to map all subject word embeddings to all related object word embeddings.
-We note that if a semantic relation between two words implies a particular geometric relationship between their embeddings, then the latter serves as a necessary quantitative condition for the former to hold (a \textit{relation condition}).
-Relation conditions implicitly define a relation-specific mapping by which all subject embeddings are mapped to all related object embedding(s), allowing related entities to be identified by a proximity measure (e.g. Euclidean distance or dot product).
-Since this is the approach of many knowledge graph representation models, their performance can be contrasted with their ability to express mappings that satisfy required relation conditions.
-For example, \text{similarity} and \text{context change} relations respectively imply \text{closeness} and a relation-specific \text{vector offset} between embeddings (S\ref{sec:bg_words}).
-Such relation conditions can be tested for by respectively making no change to the subject entity or adding the relation-specific offset, before measuring proximity with the object.
-We note that since relation conditions are not necessarily sufficient, they do not guarantee a relation holds, i.e. false positives may arise.
+Note that not \text{all} sets of word pairs considered analogies exhibit a clear \text{context shift} relation, e.g. in the analogy \{(\textit{car},\textit{engine}), (\textit{bus},\textit{seats})\}, the difference between words co-occurring with \textit{engine} and \textit{car} is not expected to reflect the corresponding difference between \textit{bus} and \textit{seats}.
+This illustrates how analogies are a loosely defined concept, e.g. their implicit relation may be semantic or syntactic, with several sub-categories of each (e.g. see \cite{gladkova2016analogy}).
+The same is readily observed for the relations of knowledge graphs.
+This likely explains the observed variability in ``solving'' analogies by use of vector offset \citep[e.g.][]{KoperScheible, KarpinskaLiEtAl_2018, gladkova2016analogy} and suggests that further consideration is required to represent relations (or solve analogies) in general.

-In general, the data from which knowledge graph embeddings are derived differs greatly to the co-occurrence data used for word embeddings, and the latter would not be anticipated to be learned by knowledge graph models.
-However, word embeddings provide a \textit{known solution} (i.e. minimise the loss function) of any knowledge graph model able to express the required mapping(s) derived from relation conditions, where the loss function measures proximity between mapped entities.
+We have seen that the existence of a context shift relation between a subject and object word implies a (relation-specific) \text{geometric relationship} between word embeddings, thus the latter provides a \textit{necessary condition for the relation to hold}.
+We refer to this as a \text{``relation condition''} and aim to identify relation conditions for other classes of relation.
+Once identified, relation conditions define a mapping from subject embeddings to all related object embeddings, by which related entities might be identified with a proximity measure (e.g.~Euclidean distance or dot product).
+This is the precise aim of a knowledge graph representation model, but loss functions are typically developed heuristically.
+Given the existence of many representation models, we can verify identified relation conditions by contrasting the per-relation performance of various models with the extent to which their loss function reflects the appropriate relation conditions.
+Note that since relation conditions are necessary rather than sufficient, they do not guarantee a relation holds, i.e.~false positives may arise.